 A lot of customer devices that we work with at Esper are AOSP devices.
 This usually means that the Android OS (ROM) running on the device is either built by the customer themselves or their device manufacturer.
-While Esper has its own flavor of Android (Esper Enhanced Android) optimized with stability and features essential for any dedicated device use case, we understand that you may want to control your own OS and add functionality of your own.
+While Esper has its own flavor of Android (Esper Foundation for Android) optimized with stability and features essential for any dedicated device use case, we understand that you may want to control your own OS and add functionality of your own.

 With Seamless Provisioning, Esper works with whoever builds the OS for the device to integrate it into the Android image.
 Additionally, we make sure that the Esper agent running on the device receives the appropriate permissions required to function automatically on boot.
 And if that didn’t make you contact us yet, we also include additional features like Remote Control support out of the box, seamless Secure Remote ADB, and the ability to pre-enroll provisioning Wi-Fi networks for a truly touch-free experience.

 Sounds amazing, but it also seems like a lot of work.

 That’s the best part, we’ve already done all the heavy lifting for you.
 All you need to do is contact us to obtain access (under NDA) to the Seamless Provisioning Repository, add it to your Android source and add one line of code to your Android device tree.
 It’s that simple!
 Esper is Android version agnostic, so as long as you are on Android 6.0+, you can implement Seamless Provisioning.

 So what does a Seamless Provisioning workflow look like?